-The pastoral care system, PSCHE curriculum, designated cultural celebrations, Equal Opportunities Policy, House system, Director of Wellbeing, Assemblies, and other pastoral activities.
+• The pastoral care system, House system, Assemblies, Tutorial Programme, Cultural Literacy lessons and other pastoral activities.

 There is a strong ethos where children feel secure and are encouraged to talk and are always listened to.
 All children know there is a nurse or teacher in the School whom they can approach if they are worried or in difficulty.